SIGN UP FOR INSIGHTS

 Wednesday, November 14, 2018

-Anticompetitive practices are rife in the internet-enabled economy, and lawmakers have struggled to keep up.
-Authorities must find a balance between regulation and fostering an open, healthy environment for this economy to thrive.
+Authorities must find a balance between regulation and fostering an open, healthy environment for the internet-enabled economy to thrive.

 ASEAN